-THEMATIC LIST OF PRIORITIES FOR GF FOR TB, AIDS & MALARIA SOCIAL SUPPORT AND PROTECTION Lack of nutritional support for people who are on ART and TB therapy, adolescents and young women living with HIV, pregnant and breastfeeding mothers, women living with HIV and disabilities.
+THEMATIC LIST OF PRIORITIES FOR GF FOR TB, AIDS & MALARIA AREAS SOCIAL SUPPORT AND PROTECTION Lack of nutritional support for people who are on ART and TB therapy, adolescents and young women living with HIV, pregnant and breastfeeding mothers, women living with HIV and disabilities.
 The following were prioritized: Invest in sustainable livelihood support.
-For instance: Creating self-employment opportunities for young women living with HIV by providing by providing practical skills, training and educational tools (See best practice below) Implement a cash flow system.
-Give young people of a group of 10-20 seed money based on their own innovations.
-Establish a village support loans.
-Lessons can be drawn from TASO Establish savings schemes Establish a revolving fund Establish a revolving fund Establish a revolving fund Establish a revolving fund Establish and the result of the Gender Based Violence (GBV) Increase community awareness on their individual and collective rights and role on HIV/SRHR and GBV prevention and management Improve the capacity of cultural and religious leaders to carry out effective referrals for victims of VAWGs to essential services Train and Equip GBV and HIV service providers on timely and coordinated provision of GBV services including, Counselling on GBV, PEP, emergency contraceptives, Legal advice and identification of human rights and gender-specific violation and referrals Allocate funding to implement the work plans that were developed by religious and traditional leaders to respond to GBV Conduct studies to identify harmful practices and work with communities to identify ways through which such practices can be modified to become safe for both men and women.
-Identify and build capacitates of cultural and religious leaders to spearhead community level processes for promoting constructive customs and norms The following were prioritized in responding to HIV legal environment Repeal the HIV and AIDS Prevention and Control, 2014 Train key stakeholders to develop better understanding of the key legal barriers for women living with HIV
+For instance: Establish village support loans.
+Lessons can be drawn from TASO Establish savings schemes for people living with HIV Establish a revolving fund targeting people living with HIV Gender Based Violence (GBV) Increase community awareness on their individual and collective rights and role on HIV/SRHR and GBV prevention and management Improve the capacity of cultural and religious leaders to carry out effective referrals for victims of VAWGs to essential services Train and Equip GBV and HIV service providers on timely and coordinated provision of GBV services including, Counselling on GBV, PEP, emergency contraceptives, Legal advice and identification of human rights and gender-specific violation and referrals Allocate funding to implement the work plans that were developed by religious and traditional leaders to respond to GBV Conduct studies to identify harmful practices and work with communities to identify ways through which such practices can be modified to become safe for both men and women.
+Identify and build capacitates of cultural and religious leaders to spearhead community level processes for promoting constructive customs and norms The following were prioritized in responding to HIV legal environment Repeal the HIV and AIDS Prevention and Control, 2014

-- Train police officers and prosecutors on human rights and HIV treatment so that children living with HIV can be supported to adhere to treatment even when they are detained. - Conduct legal research and score card on the legal environment for HIV, Malaria, TB and GBV responses - Disseminate progressive laws and policies to formal and informal justice actors- - Develop bridged versions of laws and policies in the context of HIV, Gender, TB and malaria (HIV act, GBV policy. - Hold quarterly dialogue sessions with three (3) committees of Parliament (Human rights, HIV, Legal) on the new discriminative sections of the current and upcoming laws that disable the responses....sexual offences bill, - Hold dialogues the local leaders (chair persons LCV, Speakers) on byelaws and other decentralized legislative processes in the context of Gender, HIV, Malaria and TB such as byelaws on early marriages etc. - Review the current HIV, TB, Malaria and gender legal framework against the regional and international laws and conventions for improved response. - Review the current legal framework for improved domestic financing and social accountability for effective governance in the response. - Develop position papers, briefs on the desired legal environment to support the response
+- Train key stakeholders to develop better understanding of the key legal barriers for women living with HIV - Train police officers and prosecutors on human rights and HIV treatment so that children living with HIV can be supported to adhere to treatment even when they are detained. - Conduct legal research and score card on the legal environment for HIV, Malaria, TB and GBV responses - Disseminate progressive laws and policies to formal and informal justice actors- - Develop bridged versions of laws and policies in the context of HIV, Gender, TB and malaria (HIV act, GBV policy. - Hold quarterly dialogue sessions with three (3) committees of Parliament (Human rights, HIV, Legal) on the new discriminative sections of the current and upcoming laws that disable the response to HIV and the sexual offences bill, - Hold dialogues with the local leaders (chair persons LCV, Speakers) on byelaws and other decentralized legislative processes in the context of Gender, HIV, Malaria and TB such as byelaws on early marriages etc. - Review the current HIV, TB, Malaria and gender legal framework against the regional and international laws and conventions for improved response. - Review the current legal framework for improved domestic financing and social accountability for effective governance in the response. - Develop position papers, briefs on the desired legal environment to support the response